pavoni/resque-rate_limited_queue/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+TODO Thanks to Dominic for the idea and the redis re-name code